-You might think that the home buying process starts with getting pre-approved by a lender or with choosing a real estate agent.
-The content of your wallet starts the home buying process.
-Saving your money for a down payment is great, but if you don't have a strong credit score to reinforce it, you could end up renting for another couple of years in Kingwood until your FICO score is acceptable.
+Choosing a lender isn't the first step in becoming a homeowner.
+The quality of your wallet begins the home buying process.
+Without an acceptable FICO score, purchasing a house is harder and, you could end up renting for another couple of years in Kingwood until your FICO score is acceptable.

 A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with most people traditionally having a score of 650.
-In recent years, however, some borrowers have seen their score drop by hundreds of points because of unemployment, charged off credit card accounts, or credit card accounts closed by the lender due to inactivity.
-Some of the pieces in calculating your FICO score are:
+The score ranges from 300 to 850, with most people normally having a score of 650.
+Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
+A low score is just that and often means you can't get a loan.
+Some of the factors in determining your FICO score include:

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

 - Payment History — Do you pay your bills on time ?

 - Credit to Debt Ratio — How much do you owe versus your available credit?